SzymonKovalski/Checkers/README.md

 ![image](https://user-images.githubusercontent.com/71707685/117286485-ee734000-ae71-11eb-84c5-3cbccfb3a234.png)

 5. pieces can only move towards the enemy side. kings can go whatever direction they want
-6. a piecew that reaches the opposite side of the board turns into a king
+6. a pieces that reaches the opposite side of the board turns into a king
 7. the last piece standing wins